 Observatory of the Crime control system towards Immigration

-After more than 20 years of existence the Institute of Criminology has developed numerous projects in the field of Criminology.
+After more than 20 years of existence, the Institute of Criminology has developed numerous projects in the field of Criminology.
 In recent years, our team have detected areas of improvement in the response of the Spanish crime control system in relationship towards the migrant population.
 This finding has led us to create an institution to specifically do research in this field.

 The OCSPI has four main goals:

-the criminal response to crime committed by immigrants.
+the criminal response to crimes committed by immigrants.
 The Government of Andalusia funds this project.
-And we would like to do further research in this area, and the new observatory will help us to do so [read more].
+We would like to do further research in this area, and the new observatory will help us to do this [read more in spanish].

 The OCSPI focuses its research in nine main fields:

-- Police and Immigration [read more]
+- Police and Immigration [read more in Spanish]

-- Justice System and Immigration [read more]
+- Justice System and Immigration [read more in Spanish]

-- Penal System and Immigration [read more]
+- Penal System and Immigration [read more in Spanish]

-- Youth Immigrants [read more]
+- Youth Immigrants [read more in Spanish]

-- Immigration Removal Centres [read more]
+- Immigration Removal Centres [read more in Spanish]

-- Victimization of immigrants [read more]
+- Victimization of immigrants [read more in Spanish]

-- Criminal motivations and immigrants [read more]
+- Criminal motivations and immigrants [read more in Spanish]

-- Media and Immigration [read more]
+- Media and Immigration [read more in Spanish]

-- Public opinion and immigration [read more]
+- Public opinion and immigration [read more in Spanish]

 For further information, please contact us: firstname.lastname@example.org.